jjwithanr/obsidian_bible_study/docs/New Testament/1 Timothy/1Timothy2.md

 #### v.1-2
 >I urge, then, fist of all, that requests, prayers, intercession and thanksgiving be made <sup>2</sup>for **[everyone](Ephesians6.md#v.18)** - for kings and **all those in authority**, that we may live peaceful and quiet lives in all [godliness](godliness) and holiness.

+#### v.8
+>I want men everywhere to lift up holy hands in prayer, without anger or disputing.

+Lifting up one's hands in prayer is often mentioned in the OT (e.g., 1 Ki 8:22; Pss 141:2; 143:6).
+It is a natural gesture, indicating earnest desire...
+We cannot pray effectively unless our lives are clean and committed to our Lord Jesus Christ.
+Nothing does more to alienate the mind from sincere prayer than an attitude of anger and a quarrelsome spirit.
+#ralphearle

+#### v.11-12
+>A woman should learn in quietness and full submission. <sup>12</sup>I do not permit a woman to teach or to have authority over a man; she must be silent.

+Some have said that the apostle's prohibition excludes women even from teaching Sunday school classes.
+But he is talking about public assemblies of the church.
+Paul speaks appreciatively of the fact that Timothy himself had been taught by his godly mother and grandmother (2Ti 1:5; 3:15).
+He also writes to Titus that the older women are to train the younger (Tit 2:3-4).
+Women have always carried the major responsibility for teaching small children, in both home and church school.
+And what could we have done without them!
+#ralphearle

 #### v.13-15
 >For Adam was formed first, then Eve. <sup>14</sup>And Adam was not the one deceived; it was the woman who was decieved and became a sinner. <sup>15</sup>But women will be saved through childbearing - if they contniue in faith, love and holiness with propriety.